On This Page

 - Located near or have a mission that serves or relates to the geographical target area of the proposed plaza

-If your site is selected, DOT will fund the design and construction of the plaza.
-With community input through public visioning workshops, DOT assists partners in developing a conceptual design appropriate to the neighborhood.
+If your site is selected, NYC DOT will fund the design and construction of the plaza.
+With community input through public visioning workshops, NYC DOT assists partners in developing a conceptual design appropriate to the neighborhood.
 A professional team of designers then uses the conceptual design to create formal plans.
 Partners are involved throughout the design process.
 Possible amenities may include tables and seating, trees and plants, lighting, bike racks, public art, and drinking fountains.

 Partner organizations will be responsible for the following: